The Employment Rights Act – a roadmap for SMEs

 The Employment Rights Act 2025 brings some big changes for employers, with key reforms rolling out between now and January 2027.

-In this webinar, our employment law experts Sally Gwilliam and Helen Dyke will provide a clear, high-level update on what’s already changed, what’s coming next, and what employers should be preparing for.
+In the downloadable webinar, which was recorded on 10 March 2026, our employment law experts Sally Gwilliam and Helen Dyke provide a clear, high-level update on what’s already changed, what’s coming next, and what employers should be preparing for.

-As always, we'll talk through the changes in plain English, and there will be time for questions at the end.
+As always, we talk through the changes in plain English, and there will be time for questions at the end.

 • Where we are now – what has already changed and what that means for employers